life

 A good friend asked me recently, ‘Jen, do you ever think about where you will be in 5 years?’

-On hearing his words, I did not need to think about where I’ll be, for I already knew as a destination has danced in my mind for many years.
-Now, as my life changes and my family now shape their own futures, the path to that destination is becoming a reality.
+On hearing his words, I didn’t need to think about where I’ll be, for I already knew, as the destination had danced in my mind for many years.

 So where shall I be?